 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designated eastern Georgian Bay and the 30,000 Islands as a world biosphere reserve in 2004.
 Stretching 200 kilometres from the Severn River to the French River, it contains the world’s largest freshwater archipelago, as well as habitat for many species at risk.
 There are currently 18 biosphere reserves in Canada and more than 600 worldwide.

-The Georgian Bay Biosphere Reserve is situated in the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples, and is now home to many diverse First Nations, Inuit and Métis peoples.
+The Georgian Bay Biosphere is situated in the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples, and is now home to many diverse First Nations, Inuit and Métis peoples.

 The biosphere reserve is an umbrella organization under which scientists, researchers, citizens and community groups work together on conservation efforts.
 This collaboration makes programs more effective and leads to better decision-making.

 Parks & protected areas within the biosphere reserve give us places from which to monitor environmental changes over the long term.
 This information gathering, along with our work with area municipalities and First Nations, helps us identify opportunities to protect biodiversity.
-The GBBR’s conservation work also supports research and training, including species at risk education since 2008.
+The GBB’s conservation work also supports research and training, including species at risk education since 2008.

 Our Cultural Advisory Circle shares Indigenous perspectives and builds a network of groups across our diverse communities.
 We support Indigenous language revitalization through youth, elder and community activities.
 We are honoured to participate in powwows and other cultural ceremonies, and we are learning how to put reconciliation into action.

-Education (for all ages) is at the heart of the GBBR’s work.
+Education (for all ages) is at the heart of the GBB’s work.
 Planting vegetable and butterfly gardens, counting bugs and birds, water testing and restoring habitat, promoting cycling and trails—these are all the work of a community-based biosphere reserve.

 Working with schools throughout the region, we support getting students outdoors.
 Our Lessons in a Backpack program, for example, encourages the use of school grounds for nature education.
 Lessons for grades one to nine provide local learning resources and field trips.
 And high-school students organize our annual Children’s Water Festival, which shows Grade 5 students the importance of water.
 You can learn more at gbbr.ca/education.